-Today is a bit of a departure from my usual business and marketing posts.
-Instead, I’m answering a question I commonly get from my clients:
+Today I’m answering a question I commonly get from my clients:

 Where do I find images to use on my website or social media posts that are good quality and not super cheesy?

-A quick note about photo licensing: All the resources I’m sharing with you allow for their photos to be used on websites, blog posts and social media.
+Before we dive in, a quick note about photo licensing: All the resources I’m sharing with you allow for their photos to be used on websites and social media.
 However, do note that some of them have a few restrictions, such as if you’re going to print a photo many times, or use it in a logo.
-If you have any doubts, please check the license agreement (which I’ve linked for you below, because I’m nice like that. 😉 )
+If you have any doubts, please check the license agreement!

-Creative Market has low cost, beautiful photos.
+Creative Market has low-cost, beautiful photos.
 Creative Market also has various graphics and templates for sale, so if you’re looking for something along those lines, check it out.
-License details are found on the page when previewing or purchasing an item (so check that out so you know what you’re buying).
+License details are found on the page when previewing or purchasing an item (so check that out so you know what you’re agreeing to).

 Stocksy has highly curated, reasonably priced photos.
 Part of what I like about stocksy is the diversity shown in their photos.
 They’re also based in Canada!
 A quick note about pricing: they price based on the size of the photo you want.
 Unless you plan on printing a photo, the small or medium size should do the trick.
 Info about licensing options here.
 Read more about Stocksy here.

 Hope this has been a useful post for you all, and that it helps you make your online presence more beautiful!